 The SciLifeLab Data Repository, powered by Figshare, is a repository for publishing any kind of research-related data, e.g. documents, figures, or presentations.
 Figshare is an open data repository used by researchers in numerous disciplines.
 Through an agreement with Figshare, SciLifeLab offers researchers and facilities the opportunity to upload and publish their research data through a dedicated portal.

 The purpose of the SciLifeLab Data Repository is to serve publishing of data.
 The Repository is not meant for restricted data sharing between project partners only or as temporary storage, and all data uploaded is expected to become public at some point.
 However, data that requires controlled access can also be handled, by submitting a meta data record without the actual raw data itself.

 Individual users automatically receive 50 GB of storage space which can be increased by request.
 When uploaded data is published, a permanent DOI link is created which can be used for citations.

 If you do not have a university affiliation please email firstname.lastname@example.org and an account will be created for you.
 Users with manually created accounts can then log in at https://scilifelab.figshare.com/account/login.

-To login, go to the SciLifeLab Data repository and click on the red Log in button in the top right side of the screen.
+To log in, go to the SciLifeLab Data repository and click on the red Log in button in the top right side of the screen.
 You will then be redirected to use your university credentials through the SWAMID authentication procedure.

 Who can get help?
 If you are a researcher at a Swedish academic institution working in SciLifeLab’s areas of activity, you can get help from SciLifeLab Data Management support team.